-Fancy cowgirl outfit and a neck scarf: Patsy's "fancy cowgirl outfit" is described by Margaret Jones in her book, Patsy: The Life and Times of Patsy Cline as "her trademark cow girl couture-tailored and sequined affairs with colorful appliques and five-inch fringe shimmying from bosom and hem".
-Patsy says on page 22 of the script that her mother sewed her cowgirl outfits.
+Fancy cowgirl outfit and a neck scarf: Patsy's "fancy cowgirl outfit" is described by Margaret Jones in her book, Patsy: The Life and Times of Patsy Cline as "her trademark cowgirl couture - tailored and sequined affairs with colorful appliques and five-inch fringe shimmying from bosom and hem".
+In the play, Patsy says that her mother sewed all her cowgirl outfits.

 Patsy Cline dressed this way in the beginning of her career, modeling her look at that time after her childhood idol, cowgirl country singer Patsy Montana.
-According to Margaret Jones in her book, Patsy: The Life and Times of Patsy Cline, Montana was the first female country soloist to dress in full cowgirl regalia, complete with fringe, boots and hat.
+According to Margaret Jones in her book, Patsy: The Life and Times of Patsy Cline, Montana was the first female country soloist to dress in full cowgirl regalia, complete with fringe, boots, and hat.

-One of Patsy's Cowgirl Stage Costumes
+One of Patsy's cowgirl stage costumes